a-e-r-o/vega3/readme.md

 # *V E G A*

-VEGA is multi-purpose Discord bot, but really mainly a playground project for me to test things or just speed up some things by adding a command on vega instead of doing it manually
+VEGA is multi-purpose Discord bot, but really mainly a playground project.

 ## Getting started